Melokawka/R-Statistics-Projects/README.md

 # Logistic Regression for Heart Disease Prediction
 This project developed a logistic regression model to predict heart disease using a medical dataset (303 patients, 14 variables).
 Feature selection was performed using stepwise regression with AIC, resulting in a final model with 10 predictors.
 Model diagnostics included VIF (low multicollinearity), likelihood ratio tests, Wald tests, ROC analysis (AUC > 0.9), and confusion matrix evaluation.
 A classification threshold of 0.6 was chosen empirically to balance predictions and outcomes.
-Odds ratios were computed to improve interpretability of predictors.

 # Conclusions
 The model achieved satisfactory performance (86% accuracy).